dotnet/docs/docs/core/extensions/sslstream-troubleshooting.md

 ---
-title: Troubleshoot SslStream Authentication Issues
+title: Troubleshoot SslStream authentication issues
 description: Learn how to troubleshoot and investigate issues when performing authentication with SslStream in .NET
 author: rzikm
 ms.author: rzikm
 ms.date: 10/25/2022
 ---

-# Troubleshoot SslStream Authentication Issues
+# Troubleshoot SslStream authentication issues

 This article presents the most frequent authentication issues when using <xref:System.Net.Security.SslStream> Cryptography and Security related functionalities in .NET are implemented by interop with either the Operating System API (such as Schannel on Windows) or low level system libraries (like OpenSSL on Linux).
 The behavior of .NET application, including exception messages and error codes may therefore change depending on which platform it is run.